-by Adele MacLean, Program Developer/Special Projects and Jonah Holland PR & Marketing Coordinator
+by Adele MacLean, Program Developer/Special Projects & Jonah Holland, PR & Marketing Coordinator, Lewis Ginter Botanical Garden

 The Gillette Forum, the last of Lewis Ginter’s four-part 25th anniversary symposia, was filled with many great stories, images and ideas about how each of us can do our part to create landscapes that are both beautiful and environmentally sustainable.
 After taking a moment to absorb it all, our special projects program developer and I have gathered our thoughts and reflections on the symposium.
 The Gillette Forum moved more than a few Virginians.
 How it Grows, a Williamsburg blog, has a great recap of our keynoter Douglas Reed’s presentation and of Timothy Beatley’s documentary ‘The Nature of Cities” Richmond premier at Gillette.
 So, if you missed the forum, be sure to check those out.